-We sat down with Brian Pozesky, Chief Product Officer at Eyeview, to discuss their best practices for using data to implement more effective 1-to-1 marketing campaign strategies in video ads.
+We sat down with Brian Pozesky, Chief Product Officer at Eyeview, to discuss their best practices for using data to implement more effective one-to-one marketing campaign strategies in video ads.
 Eyeview has solved the challenge of taking the personalized data-driven methodology you love and applying it to video.
 With its groundbreaking 1-to-1 video marketing technology, Eyeview has delivered significant ROI for performance marketers in Fortune 500 companies, more than 4x greater than the industry standard, across CPG, retail, travel, and automotive verticals.

 - What are some misconceptions about personalization and 1-to-1 marketing?